ATStahl/ATSpages/_pages/cv.md

 Recent Publications
 ======
 * Stahl, A.T.
 2021.
 Cloud-Based Environmental Monitoring to Streamline Remote Sensing Analysis for Biologists.
-BioScience.
+BioScience 71:1249-1260.
 Advance Article. <a href="https://doi.org/10.1093/biosci/biab100">https://doi.org/10.1093/biosci/biab100</a> with openly accessible scripts, documentation, and files in <a href="https://github.com/ATStahl/CBEM">https://github.com/ATStahl/CBEM</a> for users interested in learning the methods.
 Article full text is available on ResearchGate: <a href="https://tinyurl.com/StahlCBEM2021">https://tinyurl.com/StahlCBEM2021
 </a>
 * Stahl A. 2021.
 Mapping legal authority to build wildlife corridors along streams.
 Current Conservation 14.3.
 * Stahl, A.T., Fremier, A.K., and Cosens, B. (2020).
 Mapping legal authority for terrestrial conservation corridors along streams.
 Conservation Biology 34:943-955. <a href="https://doi.org/10.1111/cobi.13484">https://doi.org/10.1111/cobi.13484</a>